Peer-research – a participant’s perspective

 This week Good Things Foundation published ‘Clicking On In Sunderland: Peer Research Findings and Recommendations for Make It Click’.
 This report, based on the findings of seven Peer Researchers recruited by Sunderland North Family Zone, an Online Centre and community learning organisation, which is helping to deliver Make It Click in Sunderland.

-The Peer Researchers were trained, and their activities coordinated, by Natasha Munoz from the Good Things Foundation Research Team.
-Over six months, from June to December 2019, the Peer Researchers interviewed local people, conducted surveys, and participated in focus groups to refine the Make It Click marketing campaign materials and online learning portal, as well as generating original insight into limited users of the internet - the target audience for the Make It Click programme.
+The Peer Researchers were trained, and their activities coordinated by Natasha Munoz from the Good Things Foundation Research Team.
+From June to December 2019, the Peer Researchers interviewed local people, conducted surveys, and participated in focus groups to refine the Make It Click marketing campaign materials and online learning portal.

 Amanda Tye was one of the Peer Researchers.
 In this blog, she explains what motivated her to become involved in the project, and describes her experiences.
 Like all good researchers, she sees the people she interviewed as active participants rather than passive subjects, and she took an intelligent and flexible approach to data collection.
 She also makes some useful observations about our planning and delivery of the peer research project, with suggestions for how to improve similar work in the future – we’re incredibly grateful to her and the other Peer Researchers for their hard work, which led to such an impressive final report.